-The iPhone 11 Pro Max doesn’t have a ton in the way of special features — most of Apple’s work over the past year seems to have been dedicated to camera tech.
-That said, we know the device features an Apple U1 chip, which is designed for spacial awareness; at the moment it allows you to point your iPhone at another for accurate AirDrop, but there may be more to come from this in the future.
-The device also has Apple’s Face ID facial recognition tech, which Apple says is better on the iPhone 11 series than previous phones.
+The iPhone 11 Pro Max doesn’t have a ton in the way of special features — most of Apple’s work over recent years seems to have been dedicated to camera tech.
+That said, we know the device features an Apple U1 chip, which is designed for spatial awareness; at the moment it allows you to point your iPhone at another for accurate AirDrop, but there may be more to come from this in the future.
+The device also has Apple’s Face ID facial recognition tech, which Apple says is better on the iPhone 11 series than earlier models.

 The Galaxy Note 10 Plus, however, is packed with special features.
 For starters, the device comes with the Samsung S-Pen, a high-tech stylus that can be used to write on the display, and has a button to trigger the camera.
 The device also has text recognition tech, so your written notes can be converted to text.
-Further, the device has DeX mode to use your phone as a desktop computer, and more.
+Not only that, but it has a DeX mode that lets you use your phone as a desktop computer and more.

 Winner: Samsung Galaxy Note 10 Plus

 Although Apple began selling the iPhone 11 Pro Max as recently as September 2019, they have now stopped manufacturing them.
 However, most major retailers and phone company stores still have plenty of them in stock.
 We must say that it’s not the cheapest phone out there — you can expect a hefty expense of $1,100 for the standard 64GB version.